Children lose parents as thousands flee after Equatorial Guinea blast | Law-Order

 A five-year old girl was pulled on Wednesday from the rubble of a house in the military camp where the blast occurred, Equato-Guinean media AhoraEG said.
 Officials have been forced to turn to refrigerated containers to store bodies, said the teacher and Alfredo Okenve, a human rights activist who lives in exile in Europe.

 Okenve said his information indicated the number of deaths was between 150 and 200, significantly higher than the government's official toll of 105.
-The government's information ministry did not immediately respond to written questions.
+Virgilio Seriche, an official at the information ministry, denied that bodies were being stored in containers and said authorities were providing up-to-date information about the number of confirmed deaths.

+"The reliable data is what the government is publishing about this incident, not what comes from other sources," he told Reuters.
+TRAUMATISED

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)